Automation guide • reviewed March 23, 2026

 7. Step 7

-Set go or no-go criteria: less manual triage, fewer missed reminders, clearer ownership, and faster response when deadlines or risks change.
+Set clear go or no-go criteria: less manual triage, fewer missed reminders, clearer ownership, and faster response when deadlines or risks change.

 FAQ